 Federal Support

-Milk & Dairy Product Safety
+Milk and Dairy Product Safety

-Also, dairies are required to send only milk from healthy animals into processing for human consumption.
+Additionally, dairies are required to send only milk from healthy animals into processing for human consumption.
 Because milk from impacted animals looks abnormal, it is discarded and does not enter the human food supply.

 People should not prepare or eat uncooked or undercooked food, such as unpasteurized (raw) milk or raw cheeses, from animals with suspected or confirmed H5N1 virus infection.
 Raw milk or unpasteurized dairy products may contain harmful bacteria or viruses and can cause illness.
 The MDA will not allow sales of raw milk direct to consumers from farms whose herds are confirmed infected.
 This milk would be considered adulterated under MINN.
 STAT.
 32D.19.